Training-free Uncertainty Guidance for Complex Visual Tasks with MLLMs: Experiments

-~ \textbf{Setup.} We next evaluate our framework's ability to identify key query-relevant moments within long and complex videos.
-We use three standard long-video benchmarks: Video-MME~\citep{fu2025video}, MLVU~\citep{zhou2025mlvu}, and LongVideoBench~\citep{wu2024longvideobench}, which feature videos with durations ranging from several minutes to over an hour.
-To strictly isolate the contribution of the video sampling strategy, all experiments on Video-MME are conducted without subtitles.

-Referring to established protocols~\citep{liu2025bolt,huang2025frag}, we select the top 8 frames from a pool of 256 uniformly sampled candidate frames, using a window size of one frame for entropy calculation.
+~ \textbf{Setup.} We next evaluate UG framework's ability to identify key query-relevant moments in videos.
+Following prior work~\cite{liu2025bolt,tang2025adaptive}, we select the top-$8$ frames from a pool of 256 uniformly sampled candidate frames, using a window size of one frame for entropy scoring.
 For baseline models, 8 frames are uniformly sampled over the entire video.
-We apply UG-Sample to four video-capable MLLMs, including both versatile models (LLaVA-OneVision~\citep{llavaov}, InternVL-2.5~\citep{chen2024expanding}) and those specifically optimized for video (LLaVA-Video~\citep{zhang2024video}, InternVideo-2.5~\citep{wang2025internvideo2}).
-We benchmark against a variety of state-of-the-art sampling methods that use different underlying principles: (1) \textit{VLM-based methods} that rely on external visual-text similarity scores (BOLT~\citep{liu2025bolt}, AKS~\citep{tang2025adaptive}); (2) a \textit{graph-based optimization} method (KFC~\citep{fang2025threading}); and (3) \textit{MLLM-based methods} that either use binary questions to score frames (FRAG~\citep{huang2025frag}) or train a reward function based on MLLM embeddings (Frame-Voyager~\citep{yu2024frame}).
+Importantly, these hyperparameters are fixed across all benchmarks, demonstrating that the method does not rely on benchmark‑specific optimization.
+In addition to previously utilized MLLMs (LLaVA-OneVision, Qwen2.5-VL, and InternVL-2.5), we also apply UG-Sample to video-specialized models (LLaVA-Video~\cite{zhang2024video}, InternVideo-2.5~\cite{wang2025internvideo2}).
+We benchmark on Long Video QA (Video-MME~\cite{fu2025video}, MLVU~\cite{zhou2025mlvu}, and LongVideoBench~\cite{wu2024longvideobench}) and Short Video QA (EgoSchema~\cite{mangalam2023egoschema}, ActivityNet-QA~\cite{yu2019activitynet}, and NeXT-QA~\cite{xiao2021next}).